systeminit/si/app/docs/src/how-tos/aws-ha-ec2.md

 Add a `Listener` component to your `application-alb` loadbalancer frame.

+Set the component name to `HTTP:8080`.

 Set the `Port` to be `8080`.

 Set the `Protocol` to be `HTTP`.

-The name of the component
+Resize the frame to be large enough to fit another component.

 ### Create a Target Group

 Add a `Target Group` component to your `Listener` frame.

-Set the component name and `TgName` to be `app-tg`.
+Set the component name to `app-tg`.

+Set `TgName` to be `app-tg`.

 Set `HealthCheckEnabled` to be enabled.